cubesatlab/cubedos/README.md

 + `src`: The CubedOS source code repository.

-+ `STM32F4`: This folder is old.
-I'm not even sure what is in it!
++ `STM32F4`: This folder contains a demonstration of CubedOS running on the STM32F4-discovery board.

 + `templates`: Various templates to facilitate the construction of CubedOS applications.
 The developer can use these templates to simplify the programming of new applications, however